Pramjeet12/Music_genre_classifier/README.md

-# Music_generation_classifier
+# Music Genre Classifier
-Using Deep learning ANN model we will classify music in different generation.
+Using Deep learning ANN model we will classify music in different genre.